clouren/IP_Chol/README.txt

 This code is for exactly solving sparse SPD linear systems

-It comprises both an Integer Preserving Up-Looking and Integer-Preserving Left-Looking Cholesky factorization.
+It comprises both an Roundoff-Error-Free (REF) Up-Looking and REF Left-Looking Cholesky factorization.

 This code is dependent on the following packages: